-So we have to show that the tiling $T$ must contain all the tiles shown on Fig.~\ref{pi412}(b).
+So we have to show that the tiling $T$ must contain all the tiles shown in Fig.~\ref{pi412}(b).
 To this end, let us go back to Fig. \ref{pi412}(a).
-We copied that patch on Fig. \ref{pi411}(a).
+We copied that patch in Fig. \ref{pi411}(a).

 Only the star $C_3$ fits for this patch in the blue vertex.
 Fig. \ref{pi411}(b) shows the patch that is obtained by adding the star $C_3$ and its neighborhood.
 Look now at the yellow vertex on the bottom.
-Only the stars $C_4$, $C_5$, $C_6$, $C_7$ fit for the patch in that vertex, they are shown on Fig. \ref{pi411}(c).
+Only the stars $C_4$, $C_5$, $C_6$, $C_7$ fit for the patch in that vertex, they are shown in Fig. \ref{pi411}(c).
 Note that the stars $C_4,C_6$ (from the left column) have non-matching orientation of the vertical blue arrow, which must direct downwards, hence cannot be there.
 We will consider the remaining two cases separately.

-\emph{Case 1: the star $C_7$ is in the yellow vertex on Fig. \ref{pi411}(b).} In this case we are able to derive a contradiction quite easily.
-Adding the star $C_7$ and its neighborhood we obtain the patch shown on Fig. \ref{pi402}(a).
+\emph{Case 1: the star $C_7$ is in the yellow vertex in Fig. \ref{pi411}(b).} In this case we are able to derive a contradiction quite easily.
+Adding the star $C_7$ and its neighborhood we obtain the patch shown in Fig. \ref{pi434}(a).

-Only the star $C_3$ fits in the blue vertex.
-Adding that star and its neighborhood, we obtain the patch shown on Fig. \ref{pi402}(b).
-Only the stars $C_3,C_4$ (shown on на Fig. \ref{pi402}(c)) fit for the resulting patch in the green vertex on the right.
+Only the stars $C_3,C_4$ (shown in Fig.~\ref{pi434}(b)) fit in the blue vertex.
+Adding the star $C_4$, we obtain the patch shown in Fig. \ref{pi434}(c).
+We can see that no legal star fits in the green vertex on the right.

+Hence only the star $C_3$ can be in the blue vertex.
+Adding that star and its neighborhood, we obtain the patch shown in Fig. \ref{pi402}(b).

+Only the stars $C_3,C_4$ (shown in Fig. \ref{pi402}(c)) fit for the resulting patch in the green vertex on the right.
 However the star $C_3$ has non-matching orientation of the green arrow, hence the star centered at the green vertex is $C_4$.
-Adding it and its neighborhood, we obtain the patch on Fig. \ref{pi403}(a).
+Adding it and its neighborhood, we obtain the patch in Fig. \ref{pi403}(a).

-Only the stars $C_4,C_5, C_6, C_7$ (shown on Fig. \ref{pi403}(b)) fit for the patch in the brown vertex on the top right.
+Only the stars $C_4,C_5, C_6, C_7$ (shown in Fig. \ref{pi403}(b)) fit for the patch in the brown vertex on the top right.
 However all those stars have non-matching orientation of the yellow arrow in the lower half of the star.
 Thus we have derived a contradiction in the first case.

-\emph{Case 2: the star centered at yellow vertex on Fig. \ref{pi411}(b) is $C_5$.} In this case we need a more involved analysis.
+\emph{Case 2: the star centered at yellow vertex in Fig. \ref{pi411}(b) is $C_5$.} In this case we need a more involved analysis.
 Let us go back to Fig.~\ref{pi411}(b) and add the star $C_5$ and its neighborhood in the yellow vertex.
 We obtain the patch shown on Fig.~\ref{pi415}(b).